Health Evolution interviewed top-tier provider, payer and life sciences CEOs to delve into their most pressing agenda items for 2020 and beyond.

 “We have to create the kind of experience around access that creates value for people, allows them to achieve health goals they set for themselves and to do it in a way that is affordable to them,” Nevin says.

-As part of its efforts to broaden coverage and make care more affordable, AdventHealth is putting priority on care navigation process, according to CEO Terry Shaw.
+As part of its efforts to broaden coverage and make care more affordable, AdventHealth is putting priority on a care navigation process, according to CEO Terry Shaw.

 This process is designed to eliminate gaps in care, enable synchronous and asynchronous access to deliver care, answer questions from consumers and family members, make care services available within a 15-minute radius of its population’s home 95 percent of the time, and offer a price guarantee on its top 500 offerings, Shaw explains.